civi-social/civi-legislation-data/readme.md

 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/deab62dc-4b51-402e-ba8d-98c9216e47e0)

-To launch the project directly from the terminal enter
+To launch the project directly either

+1. Launch the project from the terminal using

-`code .`
+3. Inside the new project navigate to the root directory `cd civi-legislation-data``code .`

  ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/8d94962c-1f02-4dc4-885b-b25bb00d4138)

-or you can drag and drop the folder into your code editor.
+2. Drag and drop the folder into your code editor.

 ## 3. Load dependencies

-#navigate to project directory
-`cd civi-legislation-data`

-lanuch your code with vscode
-code .

-#create a new branch
+1. Inside the root directory -> create a new branch `git checkout -b new_branch_test`
-git checkout -b new_branch_test

 confirm you're in the new branch git branch